humemai/explicit-memory/README.md

 This repo hosts several (RL) agents that learn their policies by interacting with the [gymnasium](https://gymnasium.farama.org/) environments.

-These agents all have human-like external memory systems that are modeled with knowledge graphs.
-So you should first install the explicit-memory package.
+These agents all take advantage of have human-like external memory systems that are modeled with knowledge graphs.

-## Prerequisites

-1. A unix or unix-like x86 machine
-1. python 3.8 or higher.
-1. Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.
-1. `python install .`

 ## [Click here for the agent for RoomEnv-v0](./RoomEnv-v0/README.md).